fatdogsp/fatdogsp.github.io/_posts/assetstore/2020-02-24-URP-SSR-Water.md

 ## About the examples

-There are four example scenes, show you how to adjust the shader's properties.
+There are four example scenes:

 + testSSR
 + testLighting
 + testDepthAndMuddy
 + testRoom

-You can check them for details.
+Choose **linear space** and check them for details.

 **LWRP version** is tested using unity **2019.1** and unity **2019.2**.